 Early Origins of the Lefersage family

-Another 155 words (11 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Lefersage History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lefersage research.
+Another 78 words (6 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Lefersage History in all our PDF Extended History products and printed products wherever possible.

 Lefersage Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Lefersage are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Lefersage include: Leversage, Leverage, Leveredge, Leverich, Leverick, Leveridge, Leversage, Leversedge, Liversage, Livesage, Liveredge, Liverich and many more.